michelle-miller/michelle-miller.github.io/README.md

 ### Helping users make decisions

 The why is more important than the how!
+Documentation adds the context that customers need to understand before they make a key choice as part of a task.

-Documentation is where you can provide more context about why a customer should complete a task.
-These examples show ways to describe and compare options for a customer to consider before making a key decision.
+These examples show ways to describe and compare the available options.

 - [Choosing a foundation model](https://www.ibm.com/docs/SSYOK8/wsj/analyze-data/fm-models-choose.html)
 - [Methods for tuning foundation models](https://www.ibm.com/docs/SSLSRPV_latest/wsj/analyze-data/fm-tuning-methods.html)

 ### Single-sourcing user content

+Why write it twice?

-The following links show content that is single-sourced in Markdown with Microsoft Visual Studio Code and published to two separate documentation sites for SaaS and on-premises users:
+The following samples are single-sourced in Markdown with Microsoft Visual Studio Code and published in two separate documentation sites for SaaS and on-premises users:

 - SaaS: [Supported foundation models](https://www.ibm.com/docs/SSYOK8/wsj/analyze-data/fm-models.html)
 - On premises: [Supported foundation models](https://www.ibm.com/docs/SSLSRPV_latest/wsj/analyze-data/fm-models.html)

 ### Using generative AI to search the docs

-IBM watsonx.ai has an LLM-based search app that uses a retrieval-augmented generation (RAG) pattern answer questions submitted in natural language with factual content from the product documentation.
+IBM watsonx.ai has an LLM-based search app that uses a retrieval-augmented generation (RAG) pattern to answer questions submitted in natural language with factual content from the product documentation.

 See [Find information](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/welcome-main.html?context=wx).